Sask. businesses applying to take over for STC run into roadblocks | Globalnews.ca

 Blyth added that they’re not ruling out a charter service for cancer patients or others in need but they just weren’t prepared for the battle ahead.

-“A lot of the people that were interested have received threats from activists, I actually myself received a threat where an individual was telling people where I live and to come and say their piece to me here.”
+“A lot of the people that were interested have received threats from activists, I actually myself received a threat where an individual was telling people where I live and to come and say their piece to me here,” Blyth said.

-He didn’t report the threat to police and says he does feel bad that people lost their jobs when the provincial government, as a cost-saving measure axed STC.
+He didn’t report the threat to police and said he does feel bad that people lost their jobs when the provincial government, as a cost-saving measure, axed STC.

-“People seem to think there was some type of collusion which was completely wrong.”
+“People seem to think there was some type of collusion, which was completely wrong,” Blyth said.

 “They’re getting opposed by everybody and not just within the industry but people that just have a beef so it’s making it very difficult for anybody to pick up the slack that STC has left,” said James Rolston with Living Skies Limousine.